The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 If you agree that you committed the offence, you can pay the infringement.
 Make sure you pay before the due date.
 If you pay on time, that ends the matter, with no further legal action.

 If you pay the infringement, you can’t appeal or dispute it.
 If you think there’s an issue, don’t pay it straight away.
 To challenge the infringement, you must act before the due date.
+Please see below for the review options available.

 However, sometimes infringements are accompanied by other penalties, particularly in traffic matters, for example, demerit points and licence suspension.